RajeshDas7/titanicdataset/README.md

 hey every one.

-i have bulit a website based on Statsmodels afair dataset.
+i have bulit a website based on titanic dataset.

 feel free to visit my website.